AI4PDLab/teaching/README.md

 ## Using the notebooks

 The notebooks are designed to run in Google Colab.
-They can be followed in numerical order; notebooks 4a and 4b provide two alternative REXzyme examples.
+They can be followed in numerical order; notebooks 3a and 3b provide more examples and are optional.

 ## Reuse and citation